 The Society for the Teaching of Psychology announces the 7th annual STP SoTL Workshop.
 SoTL is defined as methodologically rigorous scholarly work conducted to enhance teaching and advance learning, ideally resulting in peer-reviewed products made public.
 We invite applications from faculty who would like to learn more about the process of developing and/or writing a scholarship of teaching and learning (SoTL) project.

-This workshop will be held at the same time and place as the STP Annual Teaching Conference (ACT) in October 2016, in Atlanta, GA.
+This workshop will be held at the same time and place as the STP Annual Teaching Conference (ACT) in October 2017, in San Antonio, TX.
 The cost of the SoTL workshop is $150 and includes all meals AND keynote sessions of the concurrent ACT Conference.
-REGISTRATION NOW OPEN.